 This is the best I could get.
 A treat was in my son’s fingers, when I pressed the shutter.
 I swear!

 Disclaimer: The information contained within this post is for educational purposes only.
 It is not intended to treat, diagnose, prescribe or cure.
 Any attempt to diagnose or treat an illness should be done under the supervision of a qualified veterinarian.
-This treat is not intended for cats.
+This treat was designed for dogs, not cats.